hafnium49/GR00T-Dreams/PAPER_RETURN_INTEGRATION_GUIDE.md

-# Applying GR00T Dreams to Hafnium49/paper_return Dataset
+# GR00T Dreams Integration Guide: Hafnium49/paper_return_front_view Dataset

-This guide shows how to use your `Hafnium49/paper_return` dataset with the GR00T Dreams package for training robotic policies.
+This guide will help you integrate your `Hafnium49/paper_return_front_view` dataset with the GR00T Dreams framework for SO-100 robotic arm training.
+This dataset contains two camera views, but we'll use only the main camera (ignoring secondary_0).

 ## Dataset Analysis